How Much Protein Should You Eat Each Day? (Optimal Intake)

 Protein is essential for preserving lean body mass when calorie intake is low.
 The last thing you want to do is skimp on protein when your main goal is to lose weight.

 Assuming you hit the gym regularly and lift weights four or more times per week, a good starting point for protein intake is 1.0 g/lb LBM, if not higher.
-Some people may benefit from protein intake between 1.5-1.7 g/lb LBM if they are on a very-low-calorie diet, such as in the final weeks of a bodybuilding contest prep or when trying to cut weight for a weigh-in.
+Some people may benefit from protein intake between 1.5-1.7 g/lb LBM if they are on a very-low-calorie diet, such as in the final weeks of a bodybuilding contest prep or when trying to cut weight for an athletic competition weigh-in [16].

 Recall from earlier that high-protein diets increase the thermic effect of feeding (TEF) - the amount of energy the body expends to digest and absorb nutrients.
 High-protein diets can also reduce the intake of other macronutrients by promoting satiety.

-Naturally, you might be wondering what makes a certain protein source "high quality"?
+Eating quality protein-rich foods is crucial for optimizing muscle growth while bulking up and preserving muscle mass on a fat-loss diet.
+You might be wondering what makes a protein source "high quality"?
 In short, quality sources of protein provide high amounts of essential amino acids (EAAs), especially branched-chain amino acids (BCAAs) like L-leucine.

-Research makes it evident that muscle protein synthesis is commensurate with L-leucine content in a protein source.
-In other words, a food source that provides 500-1,000 mg L-leucine per 20 g of protein will elicit a significantly lower MPS response in comparison to an equal amount of protein that contains 3,000-4,000 mg of L-leucine
+Research shows that muscle protein synthesis is correlated with the proportion of L-leucine in a protein source [18].
+For example, a food source that provides 500-1,000 mg L-leucine per 20 g of protein will elicit a significantly lower MPS response than an equal amount of protein that contains 3,000-4,000 mg of L-leucine.

-The best protein sources in terms of their completeness and biological value include:
+The best protein sources in terms of their completeness, health benefits, and biological value include:

 Mixing up your protein sources adds a nice variety to your diet without sacrificing optimal muscle protein synthesis.
 Just be sure you focus on both quality and quantity when it comes to protein sources.